FAQ's about The Ohio Novice State Tournament

 What time should my wrestler be there

-Wrestling starts at 9:00am sharp for the morning division.
+Wrestling starts at 9:00am sharp for the morning session.
 The doors open by 7:30am.
+Please arrive 1 hour before the second session start time.

 How will I know my wrestler is up?